 The amount of sleep that people generally need varies depending on age, activity level, health status, and other factors.
+When someone is sick, they may find it beneficial to sleep for longer than usual.

 In this article, we look at how to sleep when sick, how much sleep is appropriate, and when to see a doctor.